Bank of England should be ready pump out more money, OECD says

 The OECD's call may fall on deaf ears at the Bank of England, however.

 The central bank's policy direction could change later this year when its next governor, Mark Carney, currently head of the Bank of Canada, takes over on July 1.
-He is due to address British lawmakers on Thursday.
+He is due to address a parliamentary committee on Thursday.

 In its report, the OECD said alternatives to buying more government bonds, such as a further cut in interest rates by the Bank of England below their historically low level of 0.5 percent or buying private securities, "do not appear to have clear advantages over expanding QE".